arafatm/arafatm.github.io/quotes.md

 > Instead of saying “I feel a bit down”, use sharper adjectives and clarify the reasons why -- Nonviolent Communication

 > Ask yourself “Why am I angry?” rather than “Who am I angry with?”  -- Nonviolent Communication

+> It’s easy to get stuck thinking about a more efficient way to do something you haven’t done yet